 I now identify as an out-and-proud lesbian woman and that fact has never been stronger.
 I am a cis- gendered female, I always have been and I don’t identify as anything different.
 For others, it’s not just that they play football and dress masculine, it’s that they feel like they were born into the wrong body, or that they don’t feel like one particular gender.

 And there’s absolutely nothing wrong with that.
 It can be difficult for some to understand, and I think it will remain a controversial subject for years to come.
 I think the confusion comes from people not understanding the correct terms, or being able to relate to someone, not necessarily because they disapprove.
-Ignorance is the biggest cause of hurt for many, whether the subject is gender identity or sexual identity.
+Ignorance is the biggest cause of hurt for many, whether the subject is gender identity, sexual identity or self-identity.